Naruto season 2

 The second season of the Naruto anime television series, labelled as the "2nd Stage" in the Japanese DVD release, is directed by Hayato Date, and produced by Studio Pierrot and TV Tokyo.
-Based on Masashi Kishimoto's manga series of the same name, the season follows Naruto Uzumaki and fellow genin-ranked ninja participating the Chūnin Exams, surviving Orochimaru's invasion of the Leaf Village, and confronting Gaara.
+Based on Masashi Kishimoto's manga series of the same name, the season follows Naruto Uzumaki and fellow genin-ranked ninja participating the Chūnin Exams, surviving Orochimaru's invasion of the Hidden Leaf Village and confronting Gaara in the Leaf Forest.
 The season ran from June 4, 2003, to May 12, 2004, on TV Tokyo and its affiliates, consisting of 48 episodes.
 (Note: The number of episodes are based on how Sony / Aniplex divides the seasons (stages) of Naruto in its original Japanese home media release.
-The number of seasons and how many episodes each season of Naruto has varies depending on the series distributor.
+The number of seasons and how many episodes each has varies depending on the series distributor.
 Some other ways the first season could be split based on streaming services and home video releases are as follows: